kubepug/kubepug/README.md

 $ kubepug --help
 [...]
 Flags:
-      --api-walk                 Whether to walk in the whole API, checking if all objects type still exists in the current swagger.json.
-May be IO intensive to APIServer.
-Defaults to true (default true)
       --cluster string           The name of the kubeconfig cluster to use --context string           The name of the kubeconfig context to use --description              DEPRECATED FLAG - Whether to show the description of the deprecated object.
 The description may contain the solution for the deprecation.
 Defaults to true (default true)